Girl Child Project

-- After groups are finished reading, Facilitators should ask learners to review and discuss the question below.
+- After groups are finished reading, ask learners to review and discuss the question below.

-- Group facilitators should assist in and encourage group discussions as needed.
+- Facilitator should assist in and encourage group discussions as needed.

 - After learners have had time to discuss each question, encourage volunteers to share ideas and responses with the large group.

-- Pass out copies of the Tell Your Story activity to each group and give students time to brainstorm and answer questions about their own lives as a follow-up activity.
+- Pass out copies of the Tell Your Story activity (page 7) to each group and give students time to brainstorm and answer questions about their own lives as a follow-up activity.